viviennevhuang/FAP-Data-Extraction-Tool/README.md

 ---

 ## Features
+extraction.py:
-- Extracts data from SWF annual reports (PDF)
+- Takes input PDFs of SWF annual reports
+- Extracts the text from the PDFs
-- Cleans and structures the extracted data
+- Utilizes Gemini's API to extract the desired data

+schema.py:
+- Provides a framework for the output of extraction.py
+- Gaurds against hallucination

+conversion.py:
+-
 - Exports results to Excel (returns CSV files) for easy analysis and charting

 ---